 Technical Director VERS

 VERS Mild Hybrid System recovers energy by means of a 48 V electric motor.
-This electric energy is stored in a supercapacitors module and used to assist the main engine with electric power during start-up and acceleration.
+This electric energy is recovered with up to 10 kW of power, stored in a supercapacitors module and used to assist the main engine with electric power during vehicle acceleration as well as power electronic devices onboard.

-Firstly, the system supports the starter with currents of up to 150 A, which significantly increases the chances of starting up in difficult weather conditions and at low battery levels.
+During engine start, the system supports the electric installation with currents of up to 150 A, which significantly increases the chances of starting up in difficult weather conditions and at low battery levels.
 Secondly, VERS Mild Hybrid acts as an energy buffer to protect the onboard batteries from intensive alternator loading currents, extending components’ usable life and further reducing Operators’ costs.

 The high efficiency of energy storage based on supercapacitors means safety on board as well as increased durability.
 VERS Mild Hybrid System is designed to enable over 1.000.000 charging cycles – more than 70.000 operating hours.